urql-graphql/urql/docs/basics/svelte.md

 The default caching approach in `@urql/svelte` typically takes care of updating queries on the fly quite well and does so automatically.
 Sometimes it may be necessary though to refetch data and to execute a query with a different `context`.
 Triggering a query programmatically may be useful in a couple of cases.
-It can for instance be used to refresh data that is currently being displayed.
+It can for instance be used to refresh data.

 We can trigger a new query update by changing out the `context` of our `operationStore`.